Profile of Monica Parry

 • 1983 – BNSc, Queen’s University, Kingston

-Dr. Parry’s PubMed link is available here.
+Dr. Parry’s Google Scholar link can be found here.

 Deborah Baidon